-E-mail is considered an official means of communication at UMass Medical School.
-Failure to comply with this policy may be viewed as a violation of the student professionalism policy.

-It is required that students review their e-mail accounts at least every 72 hours (excluding weekends and vacations) while enrolled in courses, clerkships or electives.
+Email is considered an official means of communication at UMass Medical School.
+Failure to comply with this policy may be viewed as a violation of the medical school honor code.
+It is required that students review their email accounts at least every 72 hours (excluding weekends and vacations) while enrolled in courses, clerkships or electives.
 All student users of electronic communication are expected to observe the following policy:

-- 1. Individually addressed e-mails should be responded to within 72 hours (excluding weekends and holidays). - 2.
-All users are expected to utilize the "out of office" response function during periods when they anticipate that they will not have access to their e-mail for prolonged periods of time (greater than 72 hours).
-It is understood that at the current time these messages sent from umassmed.edu addresses will not be directly visible by faculty with ummhc.org addresses.
-Senders (i.e. faculty) are strongly encouraged to include a suggested response time for recipients.

-Faculty are expected to check with the Registrar's Office or Student Affairs Office as to whether a student not responding to e-mail was enrolled in a course, clerkship or elective at the time of the lapse before filing any professionalism incident report.
+- 1. Individually addressed emails should be responded to within 72 hours (excluding weekends and holidays). - 2.
+All users are expected to utilize the "out of office" response function during periods when they anticipate that they will not have access to their email for prolonged periods of time (greater than 72 hours). - 3.
+Senders (i.e. faculty) are strongly encouraged to include a suggested response time for recipients. - 4.
+Faculty are expected to check with the Registrar's Office or Student Affairs Office as to whether a student not responding to email was enrolled in a course, clerkship or elective at the time of the lapse before filing any professionalism incident report.

-In addition, the official IT Electronic E-mail policy applies to all users, including students.
+In addition, the official IT Electronic Email policy applies to all users, including students.
 Therefore, all students must follow all applicable IT email policies.
-These policies are available at the UMass Medical School Information Technology page: http://www.umassmed.edu/it/security/policies-and-guidelines/policies/.
+These policies are available at the UMass Medical School Information Technology